 So that’s it, that’s everything I know after more than ten years of working with starter, and six or seven of growing my own.
 Get that starter going, and while you’re growing your starter, I’ll work on some posts about actually using it to bake something!
 And before you know it, you’ll be baking something like this.

-- Flour (preferably a 50-50 mix of whole wheat and bread flours)
+- Approximately 1 cup flour (preferably a 50-50 mix of whole wheat and bread flours)

 Make the sourdough starter